toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ### `lastUpdate`

-List of content types that should be tracked for last update timestamps used in your sitemap and rss files.
-If not specified, all content type will be used.
+Identifies which content types are tracked for “last updated” timestamps, used in feeds and sitemaps:

 ```yml
 contentTypes:
   lastUpdate:
     - post
 ```

+If not specified, all content type will be used.

 ### `filterRules`